 What I have realized through all of this is very simple…but difficult:

 My husband is thoughtful.
 He’s interested in what’s best for our family, and therefore willing to hear what Charlotte has to say on the issue at hand.
-I’ve learned that I don’t get to call all the shots for these children – my husband will have to answer to the Lord for how he lead his family and raised his children, so it follows that he will need to be able to veto things that he doesn’t feel are best for our children.
+I’ve learned that I don’t get to call all the shots for these children – my husband will have to answer to the Lord for how he has led his family and raised his children, so it follows that he will need to be able to veto things that he doesn’t feel are best for our children.
 I’ve learned that if he and Charlotte disagree, that it is my husband I am called to submit to “in all things”.

 This is simple.
 And difficult.